MannyBinning/simply-fitness/README.md

 # Acknowledgement

-- I would like to thank code institute, for all the help and support provided through the modules, tutor assitance and many other ways of assistance.
+I would like to thank code institute, for all the help and support provided through the modules, tutor assistance and many other ways of assistance.
 Felipe, my mentor, has once again been a great help for guiding me to the correct path, supporting me at every step of this journey and for rescuing me from any unwanted situation.
 I would like to thank all the tutors from tutor support, who helped me resolve the issues I had by guiding me towards the solution.
 Also, technologies I have used, such as [StartBootstrap](https://startbootstrap.com/), [w3School](https://www.w3schools.com/) and [Slack](https://slack.com/intl/en-gb/) to help me achieve the final version of this site.